 Models are created by printing binder material and colored ink layer-by-layer into a bed of gypsum-based powder.
 After printing, the models are finished with a cyanoacrylate (super glue) sealant to ensure durability and vivid colors.
 The final product is a hard, brittle material that works great for figurines and visual models, but isn't well suited to functional parts or daily handing.
 Models should be handled carefully, and not exposed to water as it will cause fading.

-We offer 3 finishes of our Full Color Sandstone:
+We offer these finishes of our Full Color Sandstone:

 - Natural: This finish has a slightly rough surface and matte colors